General requirements for a B.A. are

 - Sociology: SOC

-The natural sciences requirement may be met by selecting 9 semester hours from the following:
+The natural sciences requirement may be met by selecting 6 semester hours, excluding the major, from the following (if no courses are listed, all courses apply):

 - Astronomy: ASTR